Contact Nuisance Abatement at 916-875-5656 or visit the Sacramento County website HERE.

 You can obtain information about small claims by contacting the Small Claims Court located at the Carol Miller Justice Center, 301 Bicentennial Circle, or by calling 916-975-7200.

 Contact the Sheriff's Communications Center at 916-874-5115 when the transients are physically at the location.
 If the transients have left but you still want to notify the Sheriff's Office about the issue(s), please use the following link to notify the Homeless Outreach Team (H.O.T.) for your area.

 Contact the local Sheriff's Service Center or the law enforcement agency responsible for the area where the crime occurred.

 Contact Nuisance Abatement at 916-875-5656 or go to 311 Connect on the County of Sacramento website.
 For more information on Code Enforcement violations visit code-enforcement.saccounty.gov.

 Contact the Sheriff's Towing Enforcement at 916-876-6641 (Monday - Friday, 8:00am–3:30pm), the Sheriff's Communications Center at 916-874-5115 (24 hours/7 days), or any law enforcement agency with access to the California Law Enforcement Telecommunications System (CLETS).

-Contact your local Sheriff's Service Center for the telephone number of the Crime Analysis section in your area.
+Use the online crime mapping tool on this website.
+If you have further questions, contact your local Sheriff’s Service Center for the number of the local crime analysis center in your area.

 Contact the California Highway Patrol Dispatch (24/7) at 916-861-1300.